 Welcome!
 I am an Assistant Professor of Political Science at the University of North Carolina at Chapel Hill.

-My other interests include government strategies for managing their domestic and international reputation, governance of emerging technologies, and applied network analysis.
-I teach courses on international law and cooperation, international organizations, international political economy, and networks in IR.
+My other interests include state reputation in foreign policy, the governance of emerging technologies, and applied network analysis.
+I teach courses on international law and cooperation, international organizations, network analysis, and theory-building in political science.

-Prior to starting at UNC, I was an Assistant Professor at Yale University from 2018-2023.
-I completed a Ph.D. in Politics from Princeton University (2018), where I was a recipient of the Fellowship of Woodrow Wilson Scholars.
-I received a B.A. in International Affairs from the University of Georgia (2008), an M.A. in International Policy Studies from Stanford University (2010), and worked in the Departments of Homeland Security and State from 2010-2012.
+Prior to UNC I was an Assistant Professor at Yale University.
+I completed a Ph.D. in Politics from Princeton University (2018), an M.A. in International Policy Studies from Stanford University (2010), and a B.A. in International Affairs from the University of Georgia (2008).
+I worked in the Departments of Homeland Security and State from 2010-2012.